Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model: Solvability and energy dissipation law

 \end{lemma} \begin{proof} With the help of Cauchy-Schwarz inequality, it is obviously that

-\end{proof} } \begin{remark} Lemma \ref{lem: Embedding-Inequality} extends the discrete H\"older inequality to a general case involving the fractional Laplacian.
-In other words, when {$\gamma=\delta=1$}, the interpolation inequality \eqref{Finequality} turns into the classical H\"older inequality $\mynormb{v}^2\le \mynormb{\nabla_hv}\mynormb{v}_{-1}$.
-The general problem deduced by $H^{-\gamma}$ gradient flow usually has the $H^{-\gamma}$ norm, thus, the inequality provides a choice for dealing with the negative term and the diffusion term. \end{remark}
+\end{proof} } \begin{remark} Lemma \ref{lem: Embedding-Inequality} extends the discrete H\"older inequality to a general case related to the fractional Laplacian.
+In other words, when {$p=q=1$}, the above estimate \eqref{Finequality} turns into the classical H\"older inequality Moreover, the inequality will also be in favor of dealing with the general problems deduced by $H^{-p}$ ($p>0$) gradient flow which usually involve the $H^{-p}$ norm in the numerical analysis. \end{remark}